clchinkc/zombie/zombie_simulation/population_note.md

 Minibatch Discrimination: Helps the critic to look at multiple samples at once, which can discourage the generator from collapsing to a point where it generates the same output.

-Diversity Metrics: Implementing diversity metrics (e.g., Inception Score, Fréchet Inception Distance) can help quantify the diversity and quality of generated samples, providing more objective measures to detect mode collapse. https://zh.m.wikipedia.org/wiki/%E5%A4%9A%E6%A0%B7%E6%80%A7%E6%8C%87%E6%95%B0
+Diversity Metrics: Implementing diversity metrics (e.g. Fréchet Inception Distance) can help quantify the diversity and quality of generated samples, providing more objective measures to detect mode collapse. https://zh.m.wikipedia.org/wiki/%E5%A4%9A%E6%A0%B7%E6%80%A7%E6%8C%87%E6%95%B0

 Techniques improving the performance of Generative Adversarial Networks (GANs)